 It is the policy of the charity that unrestricted funds which have not been designated for a specific use are maintained at a limited level.
 Generally speaking, reserves are aimed to be kept at around 6-9 months of expenditure - such that they are of sufficient size to act as a buffer zone for any unforeseen costs to ensure the charity can continue its current activities in the forthcoming year.
-During the year the reserves levels have increased.
+Due to the financial pressures incurred by ERS in 2020/21 in relation to the inability to hold its annual congress, the ELF repaid some reserves.